htcondor/htcondor/docs/man-pages/condor_stats.rst

  **-resgrouplist**
-    Queries for a list of all the group names for which the *condor_collector* has historic information within the query’s time range.
+    Queries for a list of all the group names for which the *condor_collector* has historic information within the query's time range.
  **-userquery **\ *email_address/submit_machine*
     Query for a specific submitter on a specific machine.
 The